Getting Started with Blazor CheckBox Component in Web App

 To add the Blazor CheckBox component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Buttons and Syncfusion.Blazor.Themes.

-If using WebAssembly or Auto render modes in a Blazor Web App, install Syncfusion® Blazor component NuGet packages in the Client project.
+If using the WebAssembly or Auto render modes in a Blazor Web App, install Syncfusion® Blazor component NuGet packages in the Client project.

 Alternatively, use the following Package Manager commands:

-Install-Package Syncfusion.Blazor.Buttons -Version 31.2.2
+Install-Package Syncfusion.Blazor.Buttons -Version 31.2.12

-Install-Package Syncfusion.Blazor.Themes -Version 31.2.2
+Install-Package Syncfusion.Blazor.Themes -Version 31.2.12

 NOTE

-Syncfusion® Blazor components are available on NuGet.
-See the NuGet packages topic for the full list and component details.
+Syncfusion® Blazor components are available in nuget.org.
+Refer to the NuGet packages topic for the available NuGet packages list with component details.

 Prerequisites